Deadlift

 The deadlift is a strength training exercise in which a weight is lifted off the ground to hip level and then returned to the floor.
 While traditionally done with a barbell, deadlifts can also be done with dumbbells, kettlebells, trap bars, or resistance bands.
 It is one of the three powerlifting movements along with the squat and bench press, as well as a quintessential lift in strongman.
-The all-time world record deadlift stands at 510 kg, achieved by Iceland's Hafþór Júlíus Björnsson.
+The all-time deadlift world record stands at 510 kg, achieved by Iceland's Hafþór Júlíus Björnsson.